Licamus/BaSP-A2022-Etapa-1/README.md

 2- open the file "index.html" on your browser.
 You can also download the repository in your PC.

+3- You can also click on the github page that i created and navigate in it.

 ### Week 00 Figma
 Me and my coworker (Ramiro Amadeo) create the landing desktop interface with Figma.
 ### Week 01 HTML